alanxoc3/dotfiles/README.md

 # Config
 Alan's git config files.
-There is no private information here.
+There should not really be much private information here.